Reviews You Can Rely On

 Has a speed limit on downhills

-As we noted above, the Roscoe makes its money for its adaptable personality and sense of versatility.
-Riders who want to push their limits on the trail should look for a more aggressive bike.
-While this bike is capable of riding singletrack, it hits its limits fairly quickly on aggressive blue or black trails.
+As noted above, the Roscoe shines for its adaptable personality and versatility.
+Riders who want to push their limits on the trail should seek a more aggressive bike.
+While this bike is comfortable on typical singletrack, it hits a speed limit on aggressive blue or black trails.
 While the component specifications were largely impressive, our Shimano Deore 12-speed shifter failed out of the box.
-We have found Shimano Deore 12-speed components to be of excellent quality generally, but this was still a bummer as shifting suffered significantly.
+We found the rest of the Shimano Deore 12-speed components to be of excellent quality.

 Read more: Trek Roscoe 7 review